 Furthermore, you may find it beneficial to find a support group.
 Becoming part of a community that understands what you’re going through can help you feel less alone.
 Plus, they’re a great support system if you find that friends and family can’t support you in the way you need.

-I spent most of my life struggling with toxic body image binging, over-exercising, falling for diet gimmicks, and restricting my diet to the point that it became unhealthy for me physically, mentally, and emotionally.
+I spent most of my life struggling with toxic body image binging, over-exercising, falling for diet gimmicks, and restricting my diet to the point that it became physically, mentally, and emotionally unhealthy.
 But learning to stop comparing myself to others, end my dependence on diet culture, re-imagine what beauty was, become body neutral, quit negative self-talk about my body, and work with a therapist has helped me recover.

 References & Suggested Readings